 NSPA Response to the COVID-19 Pandemic

-The NATO Support and Procurement Agency (NSPA) is playing a crucial role supporting NATO and its Allied and Partner nations in their response to the COVID-19 pandemic.
-NSPA has provided strategic airlift capabilities and managed key relief acquisition and transport to help Allies transferring urgent medical supplies and equipment.
+The NATO Support and Procurement Agency (NSPA) is playing a crucial role supporting NATO, its Allied and Partner nations in their response to the COVID-19 pandemic.
+NSPA has provided strategic airlift capabilities and managed key relief acquisition and transport for urgent medical supplies and equipment.
 In addition, NSPA has provided rapidly accessible infrastructure to augment national medical capabilities and it has engaged in innovative projects in support of health workers.

 At the beginning of the crisis, NSPA set up the COVID-19 Management Office (CMO) to respond to the nations' unprecedented demand for supplies, equipment and services in the medical field.
-The CMO is the hub for requirements and it manages and coordinates the supply.
-It includes technical specialists, experts in the field of biomedical engineering, medicine and pharmacy, supported by professionals in operational logistics and procurement.
+The CMO includes technical specialists, experts in the field of biomedical engineering, medicine and pharmacy, supported by professionals in operational logistics and procurement.

-The CMO also provides support to military contingents in out-of-area operations, with medical supplies and services, and collaborates with NATO entities, particularly with the NATO Euro-Atlantic Disaster Response Coordination Center (EADRCC).
+The CMO also provides support to military contingents in out-of-area operations and collaborates with NATO entities, particularly with the NATO Euro-Atlantic Disaster Response Coordination Center (EADRCC).

 Strategic Airlift Capabilities